Yellowstone National Park Wyoming, USA Travel Guide

 A beautiful waterfall easily accessible from the road.

-A scenic one-way drive with a designated swimming area (check conditions, may close due to water levels).
+A scenic one-way drive with a designated swimming area (check conditions, may close due to the level of the water).

 Located near the South Entrance, visible from the road.